 Do humidifiers help with dog hair?

-Yes, using a humidifier will help with controlling airborne particles, including dander dog hair, which will help reduce the accumulation.
+Yes, using a humidifier will help control airborne particles, including dander dog hair, which will help reduce the accumulation.
 The important thing is to get something with a HEPA filter to trap these allergens.

 What will take dog hair out of the air?

 Your best option would be an air purifier.
-These machines function like an AC where it circulates air.
-So it is crucial to pick a model with a large enough filter to capture dander and pet hair that can accumulate.
+These machines function like an AC, where they circulate air.
+So, picking a model with a large enough filter to capture dander and pet hair that can accumulate is crucial.
 If you’re having issues with pet odor, opt for a variant with an activated carbon filter that helps absorb the odor.
 Otherwise, a true HEPA filter will suffice.